Boruch-Baum/emacs-diredc/README.md

 ## Compatibility

- This package has been tested under debian linux emacs version 26 and
+ This package has been tested under Debian linux Emacs version 26 and
  27. The main compatibility issue to be aware of is that this suite needs to modify[1] a single line in function `dired-internal-no-select` of the standard emacs file `dired.el`.
 This was accomplished by advising a